 For more information, visit howieweinbergmastering.com.
 Photos by Evans Vestal Ward, courtesy of Howie Weinberg Mastering.

-Paul Vnuk Jr. (firstname.lastname@example.org) is a recording engineer, musician, producer, and sound designer living and working in Milwaukee.
-Paul would like to thank Howie for his time and cooperation in the interview process, and for his work mastering Paul’s mixes of the Camera album.
+Paul Vnuk Jr. (firstname.lastname@example.org) would like to thank Howie for his time and cooperation in the interview process, and for his work mastering Paul’s mixes of the Camera album.